This article originally appeared on VICE Australia.

 “The kangaroos see at least 2,000 tourists a week and they don’t need 2,000 carrots or bananas and bread, chips, and biscuits,” Lewis said.

-He recalled the story of one woman who needed 17 stitches in her face “from her eye to her chin,” and a man who had his stomach gashed open by a kangaroo after it smelt the McDonalds he had eaten before entering the site.
+He recalled the story of one woman who needed 17 stitches in her face “from her eye to her chin,” and a man who had his stomach gashed open by a kangaroo after it smelled the McDonalds he had eaten before entering the site.

 The park outside Morisset Hospital is advertised on the NSW National Parks and Wildlife Services website as a popular picnic area.
 But the service begs guests not to approach or feed the marsupials “as they are wild animals and can become aggressive.”